GhostKellz/flash/DOCS.md

 ---

-⚡ **Flash v0.1.0** - The Lightning-Fast CLI Framework for Zig
-Built with ❤️ and ⚡ for the Zig community
+⚡ **Flash v0.3.1** - The Lightning-Fast CLI Framework for Zig ⚡ Built with Zig